• Home |

 • Great for target practice

-• Works well for medium-sized game animals
+• Works well on medium game

 Cons